NautilusTrader

 Lifecycle

-An emulated order will progress through the following stages:
+An emulated order progresses through these stages:

 Held emulated orders